 Each person’s specific circumstances will determine whether federal estate and/or gift tax planning is appropriate.
-Because it is possible that the federal estate and gift tax exemption may decrease under the Biden administration, and it is set to decrease to $5,000,000 plus inflation in 2026, now is a good time for a review of your estate planning documents and to consider additional federal tax planning options.
+Because the federal estate and gift tax exemption is set to decrease to $5,000,000 plus inflation in 2026, now is a good time for a review of your estate planning documents and to consider additional federal tax planning options.

 If you have any questions about the federal estate and gift tax exemption and how it may impact your estate planning, please contact an attorney in our estate planning practice group, including Ryan Montgomery or Allison Int-Hout.